-Located just 4.6 miles from Washington, D.C., Arlington, VA, combines the best of two worlds: city life and the suburbs.
-Its many neighborhoods include Rosslyn, Pentagon City, Shirlington and Lyon Village.
+Located just 4.6 miles from Washington, D.C., Arlington, VA, combines the best of the city life and the suburbs.
+Its many neighborhoods include Rosslyn, Pentagon City, Shirlington, and Lyon Village.
 Residents can choose to live in the middle of everything or opt to reside in a more rustic location.
-Arlington's most famous assets are the Arlington National Cemetery and the Pentagon, but the area also offers a fantastic blend of green space, business, culture, homes, dining and so much more.
+Arlington's most famous assets are the Arlington National Cemetery and the Pentagon, but the area also offers a fantastic blend of green space, business, culture, homes, dining, and so much more.

 Things to Do

-Many people flock to the area for attractions that include the cemetery, Pentagon, various memorials, shopping and the outdoors.
-During the day, a trip to the Arlington National Cemetery is a must.
-Be sure to visit the John F. Kennedy Eternal Flame and the Tomb of the Unknown Soldier.
+Many people flock to the area for attractions that include the cemetery, the Pentagon, various memorials, shopping, and the outdoors.
+During the day, a trip to the Arlington National Cemetery is a must; be sure to visit the John F. Kennedy Eternal Flame and the Tomb of the Unknown Soldier.
 Popular memorials include the United States Air Force Memorial and the Pentagon Memorial, which has benches in honor of the victims who died on Flight 77 on Sept.
 11, 2001.
 Pentagon tours are available, but must be booked at least 14 days in advance.

 If shopping is more your thing, the Pentagon City Mall offers a terrific mix of stores, although its focus skews upscale.
 Crystal City Shops offer an underground experience and a nice list of options for lunch and dinner.
 If you enjoy spending time outdoors, you'll want to visit Gravelly Point and Fort Ethan Allen.